Early History of St Luke, Odd Fellows & the Household of Ruth

 Construction of the St Luke & Odd Fellows Hall (1905-06)

-A land deed (Vol 53, pages 532-533) dated 13 May 1905 from George & Lelia Williams and William & Mary Lou Young to the trustees of both the Order of Odd Fellows and the Order of St Luke.
+A land deed (Vol 53, pages 532-533) dated 13 May 1905 from George & Lelia Williams and William & Mary Lou Young to the trustees of both the Order of Odd Fellows and the Independent Order of St Luke.
 The copy of the deed follows with a transcription.
 This indicates that the lot was divided and sold to the trustees of the union of both orders.

 Location of the St Luke & Odd Fellows Hall, Blacksburg, Virginia

-Currently the official address of the St Luke, Odd Fellows, & House of Ruth Hall is 203 Gilbert Street.
+Currently the official address of the St Luke, Odd Fellows, & Household of Ruth Hall is 203 Gilbert Street.
 When this building was erected, the hall was located on New Town (Newtown) Alley.
 New Town was a neighborhood of 15-20 African American families, which slowly developed after emancipation.

-This 1928 Sanborn Fire Map of Blacksburg indicate the location of the Hall, the corner of Giles Road (Newport Road) and New Town Lane.
+This 1928 Sanborn Fire Map of Blacksburg indicates the location of the Hall, the corner of Giles Road (Newport Road) and New Town Lane.
 The lane which traveled west from Newport Road (Giles Road), through New Town Alley exited on Peppers Street.
 Pepper Street was the road which connected Blacksburg to the Prices Fork community.
 Lucy Lee Lancaster’s map provides an overview of the road system.

 Documents